BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 But wait, there’s more!

 Over the past few months, we also built out a third application, which I’ll post about here soon.
-For that one, I served as the engineering manager.
-Another developer did the hands-on work and did an awesome job.
-The third application is very related to the dashboard platform described in this post, as it so happens!
+That third application is very related to the product described in this post!

 #### Thanks for reading!
-Leave a like or comment if you enjoyed this post!
+Leave a like or comment on LinkedIn if you enjoyed this post!